dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-ExtendedResult.md

 **Return Value**

-The clarity level of the barcode zone.
+An integer representing the clarity/quality level of the barcode zone.

 ### getSamplingImage

-Get the sampling image of the barcode zone.
+Returns the sampling image of the decoded barcode as a [`ImageData`]({{ site.dcv_android_api }}core/basic-structures/image-data.html) object.

 ```java
 ImageData getSamplingImage();